jonathonwolfe/chance-the-gardener/README.md

 ## Credits
-This application was developed by:
+This application was developed as part of an undergraduate capstone project by group PS2102 of Western Sydney University, the group members are:
 - Wathik Al-Qaysi
 - Jessica Lim
 - Charlie Chau